Childen Allergy and Asthma Conditions

 When should I seek emergency treatment?

-In either case, whether your child has been diagnosed with asthma or not, seek emergency care if your child shows the symptoms as mentioned below:
+In either case, whether your child has been diagnosed with asthma or not, seek emergency care if your child shows the symptoms mentioned below:

 ➡️ If you see your child’s chest and sides pulling inward as he/she struggles to breath

 ➡️ Your child has increased heartbeat, sweating, and pain in the chest